iot-lab/iot-lab.github.io/docs/deployment/strasbourg.md

 * **Dense grid**: all nodes are **1 meter apart** spaced with regular 3D grid topology
 * Contains:
   * M3, A8 and Zigduino nodes interoperable with IEEE 802.15.4 radio technology
-  * Mobiles M3 nodes on top of Turblebot2 robots

 <div class="row mb-3">
     <div class="col-lg-6">